-There were only forty people at the wedding, not the nearly 200 that had celebrated Anna and Duncan’s just six weeks before.
+There were only forty people at Sylvia’s wedding, not the nearly 200 that had celebrated Anna and Duncan’s just six weeks before.

 “What’s on that beautiful mind?’
 Duncan asked.
-He cupped her chin.
+He cupped her chin with his strong hand.
 He really was a very good-looking man.

 “I hope you don’t mean Beautiful Mind like in the Russell Crowe film,” Anna arched one beautifully shaped eyebrow.

 He laughed that sexy laugh.
 Her sister’s new husband might be a doctor, but he didn’t have Duncan’s cheekbones.

 “I’m just watching old Josephine and Bill laughing it up with Anna and it irritates me.
 I’m a big enough person to admit that,” she said.

 “Why do you let some old Aunt and Uncle bother you?
 They are nobodies from nowhere.”
 He picked up his wine glass and waved it at the waiter.

 “They carry on as though Sylvia is the be all and end all of the universe,’ she said.

 “I think you might be exaggerating a little bit…” he said.